soroush62/Predicting-Gold-Recovery-application-with-LightningChart-Python/README.md

 #### **Static Dashboard Visualization**

-n the dashboard, we could see different charts that help us better understand the dataset.
+In the dashboard, we could see different charts that help us better understand the dataset.
 In the first Multi Y-axis chart, we can see final concentrate features (gold, solid, lead, and silver) across the dataset index.
 To explore the data more effectively through smaller regions in the chart, I added a zoom band chart.

 In the Bar Chart, we could see how changes in each concentrate feature are correlated with changes in profit.
 First, I calculated the difference between two consecutive trial numbers, and it can be seen that fluctuations in gold values during the experiment are more correlated with profit changes than other parameters.